 Now the company is taking active steps to do more about it without smacking the censorship button on the nose.

 The firm is rolling out a new Block User button that will hide content from offending parties without letting them know they’ve been blocked.

 The engineer with the username KeyserSosa wrote: “You can now block users that reply to you in comment replies as well.
 Simply click the “Block User” button while viewing the reply in your inbox.
-From that point on, the profile of the blocked user, along with all their comments, posts, and messages, will then be completely removed from your view.

 “You will no longer be alerted if they message you further.
 As before, the block is completely silent to the blocked user.
 Blocks can be viewed or removed on your preferences page here.”

 Previously: Reddit introduces anti-bullying policies

 Reddit says the changes are designed to help users decide what their own boundaries are, and what they choose to be exposed to on the site.